kpuc313/amxx-bank_mod/README.md

 <br />

 # Requirements:
-cstrike
+cstrike<br />
 hamsandwich

 <br />

 # Special Thanks to:
-VeCo - For the code to take money from player in the next round, if player has taken money from the bank independent - For fixing the bug with message announce hateYou - For optimization of the code
+VeCo - For the code to take money from player in the next round, if player has taken money from the bank<br />
+independent - For fixing the bug with message announce<br />
+hateYou - For optimization of the code<br />

 <br />